Dungeon crawl: First-person party-based dungeon crawlers

 An in-game screenshot from Legend of Grimrock, a first-person grid-based dungeon crawler in the style of Dungeon Master.
 In the center of the image is the view into the Dungeon.
 On the right is the open inventory of a party member.

 This subgenre consists of RPGs where the player leads a party of adventurers in first-person perspective, typically in a grid-based environment.
 Examples include the aforementioned Wizardry, Might and Magic and Bard's Tale series; as well as the Etrian Odyssey and Elminage series.
 Games of this type are also known as "blobbers", since the player moves the entire party around the playing field as a single unit, or "blob".

 Many "blobbers" are turn-based, such as the play-by-mail game Heroic Fantasy, but some games such as Dungeon Master, Legend of Grimrock and Eye of the Beholder series are played in real-time.
-Early games in this genre lack an automap feature, forcing players to draw their own maps in order to keep track of their progress.
-Spatial puzzles are common, and players may have to, for instance, move a stone in one part of the level in order to open a gate in another part of the level.
+Early games in this genre lack an automap feature, forcing players to draw their own maps to keep track of their progress.
+Spatial puzzles are common, and players may have to, for instance, move a stone in one part of the level to open a gate in another part of the level.